 - Weights & Measures The metric system is used.

-The threat of sexual assault isn’t any greater in Botswana than in Europe, but women should still avoid walking alone in city parks and backstreets, especially at night.
+Avoid walking alone in city parks and backstreets, especially at night.
 Don’t hitch alone or at night and, if you can, find a companion for trips through sparsely populated areas.
-Use common sense and things should go well.

-Dress modestly.
-Short sleeves are fine, and baggy shorts and loose T-shirts are acceptable where foreigners are common, but in villages and rural areas try to cover up as much as possible.
+Women in Botswana dress conservatively, however short sleeves are fine for women travelers, and baggy shorts and loose T-shirts are acceptable where foreigners are common.
+However, try to cover up as much as possible in villages and rural areas.

 There are few opportunities for getting work in Botswana and those that do exist – such as working in a lodge or hotel, or as a tour guide – must be arranged through a company well in advance of your visit to the country.